microsoftgraph/msgraph-training-typescript/demo/README.md

 ## Build and run the sample

-In your command-line interface (CLI), navigate to the project directory and run the following commands.
+In your command-line interface (CLI), navigate to the project directory and run the following command.

 ```Shell
 npx ts-node index.ts